suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 F9425105F67F0FB6C92248AE289A025258F06C2AD70415
 ~~~

-# Hybrid Public-Key Encryption (HPKE) {#HPKE}
+# Ephemeral-Static (ES) Diffie-Hellman (DH) {#ESDH}

-Hybrid public-key encryption (HPKE) {{RFC9180}} is a scheme that
-provides public key encryption of arbitrary-sized plaintexts given a
+ES-DH, see {{RFC9052}}, is a scheme that provides public key
-recipient's public key.
+encryption given a recipient's public key.

-For use with this specification the scheme works as follows: HPKE,
-which internally utilizes a non-interactive ephemeral-static
-Diffie-Hellman exchange to derive a shared secret, is used to
-encrypt a CEK.
-This CEK is subsequently used to encrypt the firmware image.
+The following three layer structure is used:

+- Layer 0: Has a content encrypted with the CEK.
+The content may be detached.
-Hence, the plaintext passed to HPKE is the randomly generated CEK.
+- Layer 1: Uses the AES Key Wrap algorithm to encrypt a randomly generated
-The output of the HPKE SealBase function is therefore
-the encrypted CEK along with HPKE encapsulated key (i.e., the ephemeral ECDH
+CEK with the KEK derived by layer 2.
-public key).

-Only the holder of recipient's private key can decapsulate the CEK to decrypt the
-firmware.
-Key generation in HPKE is influenced by additional parameters, such as
-identity information.
+- Layer 2: Uses ECDH Ephemeral-Static direct to generate the KEK for layer 1.

+As a result, the three layers combine ECDH-ES with AES-KW.
+An example is
+given in Appendix B of RFC 9052.

 This approach allows all recipients to use the same CEK to decrypt the
 firmware image, in case there are multiple recipients, to fulfill a requirement for
-the efficient distribution of firmware images using a multicast or broadcast protocol.
+the efficient distribution of firmware images using a multicast or broadcast

-{{I-D.ietf-cose-hpke}} defines the use of HPKE with COSE and provides examples.
+distribution protocol.

 # CEK Verification {#cek-verification}